Employment rights for young people

 You become eligible for the National Minimum Wage (NMW) when you're older than school leaving age.
 The rate of NMW will then depend on your exact age.

 There isn't a National Minimum Wage for people under 16 who are younger than the school leaving age.

 Time off and holidays

-If you have left school and are working full time, you have the right to at least 5.6 weeks' paid annual leave.
+If you are over compulsory school age, you have the right to at least 5.6 weeks' paid annual leave, calculated on a pro-rata basis.
 This works out to be 28 days in a year if you work five days per week.
 Some employers may offer more as part of your employment contract.

 If your company offers little or no training, you may also get time off to work and study if you decide to take any further education courses.